 Heritage Building Rehabilitation Program

-For over 30 years, the City of Regina has recognized individuals and organizations that have enhanced the quality of life of Regina through demonstrated commitment to built heritage.
+The City recognizes individuals and organizations that have enhanced the quality of life of Regina through an outstanding contribution to the conservation of heritage.

 |1.
 Restoration||4.
 New Design - Sensitive Infill|